KasunCSB/Maze-Runner/README.md

 # Maze Runner

-**Maze Runner** is a simple, text-based maze game written in C++.
+**Maze Runner** is a simple, cli-based maze game written in C++.
 Navigate through a series of mazes to reach the destination as quickly as possible to achieve the highest score.

 ---